Skip to content

 Do I need a visa to fly into Urgench (UGC)? +

-Most likely not.
-Around 90 nationalities — the full EU, UK, Canada, Australia, New Zealand, Japan, South Korea, much of the Gulf, and the United States as of 1 January 2026 — enter Uzbekistan visa-free for up to 30 days.
-US citizens specifically gained full visa-free entry in 2026 with no e-visa step.
+Around 90 nationalities enter Uzbekistan visa-free for up to 30 days: the full EU, UK, Canada, Australia, New Zealand, Japan, South Korea, most Gulf states, and the United States as of 1 January 2026.
+US citizens gained full visa-free entry on that date — a valid passport at the border is all that is required.
 Everyone else uses the e-visa (up to 30 days), applied for online before travel.
-Confirm your nationality on gov.uz before booking, as the list changes often.
+Confirm your nationality’s current status on gov.uz before booking; the list changes roughly quarterly and third-party travel sites consistently lag behind.

 How far is Urgench Airport from Khiva, and how do I get there? +

-Khiva is about 35 km south, roughly a 45-minute drive on a flat desert road.
-A negotiated airport taxi costs about 70,000-100,000 som ($8-15); a pre-booked private transfer runs $20-35.
-There is no direct airport bus or train to Khiva — public transport means taking a taxi the 5 km into Urgench city first, then the trolleybus or a shared marshrutka.
+Khiva is about 35 km south, roughly 45 minutes on a flat desert road.
+A negotiated airport taxi costs 70,000–100,000 som ($8–15) — agree the price before you get in, in som, for the whole car.
+A pre-booked private transfer (Kiwitaxi, Advantour, Euroasia) runs $20–35.
+There is no direct airport bus or train to Khiva; public transport means a taxi into Urgench city first, then the trolleybus (~1,500 som) or a shared marshrutka (~7,000 som).

 How much does it cost to enter Khiva’s old town? +

-Can I see Khiva on a layover at Urgench? +
+Can I see Khiva on a layover? +

 What currency does Uzbekistan use, and can I pay by card? +

 No Priority Pass, DragonPass, or LoungeKey lounge is verifiable at UGC as of 2026.
-Access is tied to your ticket: Turkish Airlines and Uzbekistan Airways business-class and elite passengers can use the airport’s premium facilities, and paid VIP/CIP meet-and-greet services exist through handling agents.
-Don’t plan a long, comfortable airside wait here.
+Turkish Airlines and Uzbekistan Airways business-class passengers and airline elite members can access the airport’s premium/CIP facility on qualifying flights.
+Paid VIP meet-and-greet services are available through handling agents including airssist, but these are concierge products at concierge prices, not lounge day passes.
+Plan for a short pre-flight wait, not a long comfortable one.

-Eight carriers as of 2026.
-Uzbekistan Airways dominates (Tashkent, Bukhara, Istanbul, plus seasonal Frankfurt, Milan, Rome, Paris and Russian routes).
-Turkish Airlines flies Istanbul, Azerbaijan Airlines flies Baku, and S7, Ural Airlines, Red Wings, and Centrum Air fill out the board.
+Eight carriers.
+Uzbekistan Airways dominates with around 35 weekly departures covering Tashkent, Bukhara, Istanbul, and seasonal routes to Frankfurt, Milan Malpensa, Rome Fiumicino, and Paris CDG, plus Russian routes.
+Turkish Airlines flies Istanbul; Azerbaijan Airlines flies Baku; S7, Ural Airlines, Red Wings, and Centrum Air fill out the board.
 Tashkent is the busiest route at around 25 flights a week.

 Can I continue from Khiva to Bukhara and Samarkand? +

 Yes.
-The new high-speed train links Khiva-Urgench-Bukhara-Samarkand-Tashkent on its operating days; otherwise shared taxis run the ~450 km Khiva-Bukhara desert route in 6-7 hours.
-Chaining Khiva with Bukhara and Samarkand by rail is now the cleaner option than flying back through Urgench.
+The Jaloliddin Manguberdi high-speed train (launched 5 May 2026) links Khiva–Urgench–Bukhara–Samarkand–Tashkent on its three operating days per week, making the Silk Road chain by rail practical in a way it wasn’t before.
+When the train is not running, shared taxis cross the ~450 km Kyzylkum desert to Bukhara in 6–7 hours.
+Chaining Khiva, Bukhara, and Samarkand by rail is now the cleaner option and avoids flying back through UGC.

 Feature Detail